dreamgrove/dreamgrove/content/balance/2018-08-31-Balance_BFA_FAQ.md

 ## Seabreeze is it good?
-- Decent for dungeons, not so hot for raid as its a rppm weapon.
+- Not so hot as its a rppm weapon.

 ## Squalls?
 Squalls?
 Squalls?